FabricMC/fabric-docs/develop/dynamic-registry.md

 #### `SyncOption` {#sync-option}

 Both overloads of `DynamicRegistries.registerSynced()` accept `SyncOption` arguments at the end to configure synchronization behavior.
-Such options include:
+The only available option to use is:

-1. `SKIP_WHEN_EMPTY`: Synchronizes the registry only when it contains entries.
+- `SKIP_WHEN_EMPTY`: Synchronizes the registry only when it contains entries.
 This can help with compatibility for clients that may not need the registry.

 Example:

 <<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/ExampleModRegistries.java#with_option

-#### Initialize the Class {#initialize-the-class}

-Call `ExampleModRegistries.initialize()` from your [mod's initializer](./getting-started/project-structure#entrypoints).

-<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/ExampleModDynamicRegistries.java#main

 ### Populating the Registry {#populating-the-registry}

 JSON files are used for creating registry entries.
 The JSON structure must match the [`MagicSkillsRegistryEntry`](#class-setup).
 In this example, our entry class has three fields, so the JSON file for `healing_spell` entry might look like this:

-<<< @/reference/latest/src/main/resources/data/example-mod/example-mod/magic_skills_registry/healing_spell.json
+<<< @/reference/latest/src/main/generated/data/example-mod/example-mod/magic_skills_registry/healing_spell.json

 Entry JSON files are stored under `src/main/resources/data/example-mod/example-mod/magic_skills_registry/`.